UbiquityRobotics/breadcrumb_learn/ConveyorBot/tuning_nav.md

 ## Dynamically Reconfigure Navigation parameters

-While Breadcrumb is running, you can modify its velocity or change the stopping distance of the robot in order to prevent collision etc.
+While ConveyorBot is running, you can modify its velocity or change the stopping distance of the robot in order to prevent collision etc.
-Before proceeding you should make sure Breadcrumb is connected to the network (https://learn.ubiquityrobotics.com/connect_network) and your workstation synced with Breadcrumb (https://learn.ubiquityrobotics.com/workstation_setup).
+Before proceeding you should make sure ConveyorBot is connected to the network (https://learn.ubiquityrobotics.com/connect_network) and your workstation synced with ConveyorBot (https://learn.ubiquityrobotics.com/workstation_setup).
 In order to do so, open a terminal on your workstation and run:

     rosrun rqt_reconfigure rqt_reconfigure